 From the October 4, 1938 Brooklyn Daily Eagle:

-Ideas and technology and journalism and politics and history and humor and other stuff.
+Ideas and technology and politics and journalism and history and humor and some other stuff.

 You are currently browsing articles tagged Arturo Toscanini.